Bruce P. McMoran

 Results

-Mr. McMoran has achieved among the highest jury verdicts in New Jersey for individual clients in employment cases, including jury verdicts of $8.4 million* and $5.3 million, and has been awarded membership in the Multi-Million Dollar Advocates Forum.
-He has settled numerous employment cases before, during and after verdict for amounts between $1 million and $7 million.
+Mr. McMoran tried more than 200 matters before arbitrators, courts and administrative tribunals.
+He achieved among the highest jury verdicts in New Jersey for individual clients in employment cases, including jury verdicts of $8.4 million and $5.3 million, and was awarded membership in the Multi-Million Dollar Advocates Forum.
+He settled numerous employment cases before, during and after verdict for amounts between $1 million and $7 million.

 Awards